Key takeaways:

 Device

-OnePlus 13 — Snapdragon 8 Elite, Hexagon NPU, Android 16.
+OnePlus 13 — Snapdragon 8 Elite (SM8750), Hexagon HTP v79, 16GB LPDDR5X, Android 16.
 All benchmarks run on-device using a custom ADB Debug API with a curated 149-text multilingual validation dataset.
+Testing on mid-range devices (Snapdragon 7 series, Dimensity 9000, Exynos) is planned for v2.5; results will vary due to different NPU architectures and memory bandwidth.

-This guide is based on real benchmarks from the SentiLog project (May 2026).
-Results may vary with different model architectures, chipsets, and framework versions.
-Source code and test datasets are available in the repository.
+This is based on real benchmarks from the SentiLog project (May 2026).
+Results are specific to Snapdragon 8 Elite — other chipsets will behave differently.
+Source code and test datasets are in the repository.